 “The physician treats, but nature heals.” – Hippocrates

 Healing herbs, meditation, and the practice of Gendai Reiki-ho and Komyo Reiki Kai promote this way of life.

-In all illnesses homeostasis of the functioning of mind, body and spirit is important in all healing.
-Complementary medicine such as the right herbs can promotes mental, physical, spiritual homeostasis, which then allows you to move forward in the right way for you.
+In all illnesses homeostasis of the functioning of mind, body and spirit is important in healing.
+Complementary medicine such as the herbs that are right for you can promotes mental, physical, spiritual homeostasis, which then allows you to move forward in the right way for you.
 Have you ever noticed that when you feel your best physically and mentally, you also feel like you can take on the world?

 Herbs are part of the natural world that is forgiving and teaching, through which we can find health, happiness, and peace.
 The word herb is used to refer to any part of a plant used for flavoring or for physical and mental healing.
 Following are a few heling herbs that you might find helpful; for more you can contact me for a personalized herb report.